NuGet/NuGetGallery/src/NuGet.Services.SearchService.Core/README.md

 with static data that isn't staying up to data all the time.

 The `PLACEHOLDER` values need to match whatever you used when running Db2AzureSearch, except for `SearchServiceApiKey` which can be a read-only (query) key instead of the admin key used by Db2AzureSearch.
+Make sure the Azure Search resource you're connecting to has API keys enabled (either in parallel with managed identities "RBAC" access or with managed identities authentication disabled).

 The `ApplicationInsights_InstrumentationKey` setting is optional and can be removed.